danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

 ![cucumber book review demo app review submit success](../images/cucumer-book-review-demo-app-review-submitted-success.png "cucumber book review demo app review submit success")

 <aside class="markdown-aside">
-In a real app, reviews would typically undergo content moderation before publishing, and users would be able to choose a display name instead of showing their email publicly.
-These details are omitted here to keep the demo relatively simple.
+In a real app, reviews would undergo content moderation before publishing, and users would be able to choose a display name instead of showing their email publicly.
+These details are omitted here to keep the demo simple.
 </aside>

 To test this, we'll need a few books, users, and reviews setup in the test database.
-Recall in our first test we saw how we can create data for the test as follows:
+Recall in our first test, some data was created like this:

 ```gherkin
 # features/authentication.feature